A Breakdown Of The 1989 Upper Deck Dale Murphy Reverse Negative Error Card

 The entire hobby experienced a shift in 1989 when Upper Deck made its foray into the hobby as the 6th major trading card manufacturer.
 Aside from the hobby being bored with the monotonous Topps, Donruss, and Fleer releases, collectors were experiencing a plague of fakes.

-Counterfeit trading cards had become so numerous they were a legit concern.
+Counterfeit trading cards had become so numerous they were a legitimate concern.
 Upper Deck not only brought the fun back into the hobby with high-quality color pictures and thick white card stock, but each card also came with its hologram, which helped fight against counterfeits.

 The set contained several cards that have become truly iconic, such as the Ken Griffey RC, Gary Pettis, and Nolan Ryan.
 While the 1989 Upper Deck set was iconic, it wasn’t without its faults, even though it was released three months later than its scheduled release date.